BME-MIT-IET/iet-hf-2023-iet-meg-nem-lattal/graphics/code-review-checklist.md

 that should be tested in addition?

 ## Readability
-- [ ] Is the code easy to understand?
+[ OK ] Is the code easy to understand?
+Yes.
-- [ ] Which parts were confusing to you and why?
+[ OK ] Which parts were confusing to you and why?
+Too many classes.
-- [ ] Can the readability of the code be improved by smaller methods?
+[ OK ] Can the readability of the code be improved by smaller methods?
+Yes.
-- [ ] Can the readability of the code be improved by different function, method or variable names?
+[ OK ] Can the readability of the code be improved by different function, method or variable names?
+Maybe.
-- [ ] Is the code located in the right file/folder/package?
+[ OK ] Is the code located in the right file/folder/package?
+Yes.
 - [ ] Do you think certain methods should be restructured to have a more intuitive control flow?